oobabooga/text-generation-webui/Pygmalion-chat-model-FAQ.md

 Old messages are removed one at a time once your prompt reaches the 2048 tokens limit.
 The context string is never truncated out and is always kept at the top of the prompt.

-#### I am running pygmalion-6b locally and my responses are really bad.
+#### I am running pygmalion-6b locally and my responses are really short.
 Why is that?

 Try using the first commit of the model, which can be downloaded like this: